 Adding and removing hard disks in VMware Workstation

-RHCE Practice Lab Setup in VMWare and in VirtualBox
+RHCE Practice Lab Setup in VMWare and on VirtualBox

-One of the best things about virtual machines is that you can customize their hardware at any time.
-For example, you can add a new hard disk or remove an existing hard disk.
+One of the best things about virtual machines is that we can customize their hardware anytime.
+For example, we can add a new hard disk or remove an existing hard disk.
 Let us understand this process through an example.

-In the first step, we need to power off the virtual machine.
+In the first step, we will power off the virtual machine.
 We cannot add or remove a new hardware device on a running machine.

-It opens Virtual machine Settings in a new window.
+It opens Virtual Machine Settings in a new window.
 On the opened window, the left pane shows the current hardware devices of the virtual machine.
-The right pane shows the information and options about the selected device in the left pane.
-For example, if we select the hard disk in the left pane, it shows options related to the hard disk in the right pane.
+The right pane displays the information and options about the selected device in the left pane.
+For example, if we pick the hard disk in the left pane, the right pane shows options related to the hard disk.

 add button